Hyperion — Hardcover / September 2007 / 432 pages / ISBN 978-1423101956 / $16.99

 For all of its strengths, the novel lacks a compelling action sequence at the mid-point, to take us from the opening’s day-to-day portrait of Thom to the rousing special-effects-intensive climax.
 This could easily have been fixed by, say, beefing up a training mission, for Thom and his fellow fledgling superhero cohorts who are “on probation” before being allowed to join The League.
 Such a sequence could also have served as a better set-up for the apocalyptic finale than what we have now: one character’s lengthy monologue that is transparently expository.

-Still, there is much to enjoy and admire in this novel, and I look forward to reading future books in the series.
+Still, there is much to enjoy and admire in this novel.

 Reviewed November 16, 2007 / Revised October 20, 2020